conorwalsh1/ceart-kids-quiz/README.md

 -   [Stack Overflow](https://stackoverflow.com/questions/12194435/cannot-set-property-display-of-undefined) : I came across a bug stating "Cannot set display of undefined" in Dev tools.
 I followed an approach here to eradicate the issue.

+-   [Stack Overflow](https://stackoverflow.com/questions/22549032/illegal-use-of-break-statement-javascript) : I was trying to use the "break" statement which I thought would end the loop generating quiz questions but it said "illegal use of break".
+I then researched online and found that the "return" statement was a better fit as it would break the execution flow of the function and that break was used more for 'for' or 'while' loops.

 -   [YouTube](https://www.youtube.com/watch?v=MLfAW55_4cY) : I followed the first part of this tutorial to acheive the desired effect of a hover olay for my buttons.

 -   [W3Schools](https://www.w3schools.com/cssref/pr_border-style.asp) : I used this site as I was looking to remove a border style that was appearing dotted when I just wanted a simple plain border.